Tramshy/trashy-outlines/README.md

 ## Additional Notes
 There are warning messages and such for the `OutlineSmoothNormalMapping` component, but they randomly broke so just ignore them please!

-The use of [UPM Git Extension](https://github.com/mob-sakai/UpmGitExtension) is highly recommended, for easy updating of this package.